 The Jarrell family Home Place was built at the turn of the last century.
-It has been recently renovated for comfort and relaxation.
-Perched on an open hill in Wolftown, quiet walks through pasture offer a 360 degree view of surrounding mountains in the daytime and a blanket of stars at night.
+It is furnished primarily for no fuss comfort and relaxation.
+Perched on an open hill in Wolftown, quiet walks through pastures offer a 360 degree view of surrounding mountains in the daytime and a blanket of stars at night.

 A large yard offers a fire pit, picnic table, chairs, and plenty of room for children to run and catch fire flies.
-It is a great spot for couples as well as small events such as family holidays, retreats, girls getaways, small wedding parties, small weddings and reunions, etc, or long term seasonal stays.
+It is a great spot for small groups; friends, family holidays, retreats, girls getaways, small wedding parties and reunions.
 There is ample parking.

-Many of our guests visit Yoder's market & delicatessen where they can pick up organic and bulk foods, fresh local meats and home made baked goods and more.
+Many of our guests visit Yoder's Market & delicatessen where they can pick up organic and bulk foods, fresh local meats, home made baked goods and more.

 Most of our guests enjoy solitude, taking walks on the farm, lounging on the porch, roasting marsh mellows, hiking in nearby Shenandoah National Park, birding, stargazing, hunting, golfing at the nearby Greene County Golf Course, taking a dip in the Rapidan River, and spending an evening at the Early Mt.
 Winery.
 For more information, check our Guidebook.

 This is an authentic working subsistence farm, with chickens, cattle and gardens.
 Guests are invited to take walks through the fields and to the pond, participate in low risk farm activities primarily feeding chickens, collecting eggs, working the garden.
-We also offer workshops in a variety of topics that are listed on our Jarrell Farm website and available with advanced notice.

-Shenandoah National Park is 4 miles down the road, where guests can hike.
-We're also centrally located between Charlottesville, Orange, Culpeper and Harrisonburg makes it ideal for day trips to regional attractions.
-Montpelier, Monticello, and Ash Lawn, the homes for three early American Presidents are within 45 minutes drive.
-Several colleges, Massenutten skiing and water park, and a plethora of wineries shops and farmers' markets also dot the countryside, with Steve and Jean Case's Early Mountain Winery 3.5 miles up the road.
-Madison boasts of at least 2 fine dining establishments with a full range of menus.
+Shenandoah National Park's Jones Mt Trail is a 5 minute drive.
+Our central location between Charlottesville, Orange, Culpeper and Harrisonburg makes this an ideal for day trips to regional attractions and colleges.
+Montpelier, Monticello, and Ash Lawn, the homes for three early American Presidents are within 45 minutes by car.
+Several colleges, Massenutten skiing and water park, and a plethora of wineries, shops and farmers' markets also dot the countryside.
+Steve and Jean Case's Early Mountain Winery is 3.5 miles up the road.
+Madison boasts of at least 2 fine dining establishments with a full range of menus, and several "affordable" venues.